1

 Declaring a species invasive requires that it satisfies certain criteria.
 Notably, it has to cause noticeable damage or disruption to the ecosystems to which it was introduced.
 There has so far been very little research on joros in the U.S., so we simply don’t know whether they should be considered an invasive species.
 In other words, we don’t have the strong evidence yet.

-Considering that joros made massive webs in huge numbers all along rivers and lowland forests throughout their new home, it’s reasonable to guess they are affecting local wildlife populations.
-When their webs are biggest in the Fall, it seems hard to imagine any bug running the gauntlet through them all.
+Considering that joros make massive webs in huge numbers all along rivers and lowland forests throughout their new home, it’s reasonable to guess they are affecting local wildlife populations.
+When their webs are biggest in the Fall here in Georgia, it seems hard to imagine any bug running the gauntlet through them all.
+On riverside strolls in some of my favorite outdoor spots, I’ll notice 10 or more webs with huge females along just 20 feet (~7m) of trail.
 With many insect populations declining across the globe, the arrival of the joro could pose an additional problem for our ecosystems.

 Are joro spiders dangerous to people?